 Details and additional information

 52 Tips for Leaders of Project-Oriented Organizations is in Acrobat format, which gives you several advantages.
 You can print it, and read it like any book.
-Or in electronic form, you can use the search capability of the Acrobat Reader to find passages of special interest to you.
-If you load it onto your laptop or PDA you can read it anywhere — and it's weightless, too.
+Or in electronic form, you can use the search capability of Adobe Reader to find passages of special interest to you.
+If you load it onto your laptop, tablet, or other mobile device, you can read it anywhere — and it's weightless, too.
+19 pages.

 This item is available only in downloadable format.